 3. IT’S OK - YOU CAN SOUND INFORMAL WHEN YOU SPEAK ENGLISH

 It’s often the case that English language learners sound too formal when they speak English.
 For instance, they don’t use contractions when it’s perfectly normal to use them, and they may stress vowel sounds in prepositions instead of reducing them to schwa.

 It’s the same situation when it comes to collocations.
-I sometimes feel that learners feel too ashamed to use them because they think collocations should be reserved for native speakers.
+I sometimes feel that learners feel too ashamed to use them because they think that only native speakers should use collocations.

-Here are some examples of overly formal and unnatural ways to say something, and more preferable collocations which are almost exclusively found in spoken English:
+Here are some examples of overly formal and unnatural ways to say something, and more preferable collocations which are more common in spoken English:

 FORMAL: I am very bored in this meeting

 INFORMAL: I’m BORED STIFF in this meeting (bored still = extremely bored)